 - Divide the dough into two balls.

-- Roll out two circles, using the remaining flour to prevent it from sticking to the working surface.
+- Roll out two circles, dusting the work surface with flour to prevent it from sticking.

 - Wrap one circle on the rolling pin to lift off the surface.